 About the publications system

-The new system is based on Symplectic Elements, a database system designed for tracking publications and entering them into open access repositories.
-The UC California Digital Library, which runs a similiar database for all ten UC campuses, is hosting the system as our contractor.
+The publications managemnt system is based on Symplectic Elements, a database designed for tracking publications and entering them into open access repositories.
+The UC California Digital Library, which runs a similar database for all ten UC campuses, is hosting the system as our contractor.
 The publications management system itself is not open for public access.
 However, all work you submit to this system will be made publicly discoverable on eScholarship.org, the UC's open-access repository and the DOE's PAGES system, both of which are open to the public.